Tarsnap/scrypt/README.md

 Update 12-2-2015
 ----------------
+This command (tested on newer linux / OSX) should configure the repository for you to build:
+  * autoreconf -i
+  * ./configure
+  * make

-You may need to use the following steps (tested on linux / osx) to build the scrypt repository.
+If that doesn't work, try the following steps (tested on linux / osx) individually to troubleshoot the build.
   * (g)libtoolize --force
   * aclocal
   * autoheader